Byrd Brown

-Byrd Rowlett Brown (July 26, 1929–May 3, 2001) was an activist, lawyer, and leader in the American Civil Rights Movement.
+Byrd Rowlett Brown (July 26, 1929 – May 3, 2001) was an American activist, lawyer, and leader in the American Civil Rights Movement.
 He is best known for improving life for Pittsburgh's African Americans and the poor through his long terms as president of the Pittsburgh Branch of the NAACP and his legal and civil work.
 He led a march on Duquesne Light to protest unfair hiring practices.
 This work resulted in the creation of training programs for African-Americans so that they could gain admission into trade unions.
-Byrd Brown used his education to promote equality rather than to gain wealth.
-"Pro bono was his middle name," said former NAACP president Harvey Adams.
 He ran for Congress in 1970 and mayor of Pittsburgh in 1989.
-Reverend J. Van Alfred Winsett III noted that despite struggling with racism, Brown "carried himself with dignity, never with hatred."

 Early life and education

 Byrd Rowlett Brown was born on July 26, 1929, though sources dispute his actual birthday.
 Brown was the only child of the prominent Wilhelmina Byrd Brown, a civil rights activist, and Homer S. Brown, Allegheny County's first black judge, and the founder and first president of the Pittsburgh NAACP, who served as president for 24 years, 1958–71.
 Byrd's mother, Wilhelmina Byrd Brown, dedicated 50 years of her life to public service.
 His grandfather, the Reverend William Roderick Brown, was a well-known Pittsburgh North Side preacher.
 Byrd's father, Homer Brown, was a member of the Pennsylvania legislature and wrote the Pennsylvania state Fair Employment Practices Act.
 Homor Brown created one of the first pieces of legislation in Pennsylvania that prohibited discrimination in public places.
 At that time, nine out of ten firms discriminated against race, religion, or national origin in the hiring of workers.

 Byrd Brown was raised in the affluent neighborhood called Sugar Top, in the Hill District of Pittsburgh.
 This district historically served as the center of African-American life in Pittsburgh in Allegheny County.
 The quality of life in the Hill and other Pittsburgh neighborhoods has been improved by redevelopment.
 But this progress often has been at the expense of African-Americans, forced out of their neighborhoods by inflating property values, redlining and other practices that promote gentrification.

 Brown was the first black student to start as quarterback for his high school football team.
 He graduated from Schenley High School in 1947, and went on to earn a Bachelor of Arts degree (BA) and a Juris Doctor (JD) from Yale Law School in 1955.
 His Yale contemporaries included George H. W. Bush, William F. Buckley, and Pat Robertson.
 Brown served in the United States Army from 1954 to 1956.